AdityaNair07/movie-app/README.md

-# MovieFlex 🎬
+# MovieGeek 🎬

-MovieFlex is a dynamic movie and TV show application that lets users discover trending content, view detailed information, and manage their own watchlist.
-Built with Chakra UI for a responsive and modern interface, MovieFlex uses the TMDB API to fetch up-to-date data on the latest movies and shows.
+MovieGeek is a dynamic movie and TV show application that lets users discover trending content, view detailed information, and manage their own watchlist.
+Built with Chakra UI for a responsive and modern interface, MovieGeek uses the TMDB API to fetch up-to-date data on the latest movies and shows.

 ---